ondelad/Virtual-Office-Environment-Setup/README.md

    - A stable internet connection for downloading necessary software and updates.
    - Basic understanding of network concepts and IP addressing.

-Next, we'll start with the installation of the virtualization software and setting up the virtual machine.
+Next, we'll start with installing the virtualization software and setting up the virtual machine.

 ## Step 1: Installing Windows Server 2019